tmpfs/trucks/packages/trucks-compiler/README.md

 ### Registry

-Registry for a mapping between protocol schemes and resolver classes.
+Registry for a mapping between protocols and resolver classes.

 #### Registry